Ascolta

 Concetti Chiave

-- "The Strange Case of Dr. Jekyll and Mr. Hyde" is a psychological thriller where Dr. Jekyll's experiment divides his personality, leading to tragic consequences.
+• "The Strange Case of Dr. Jekyll and Mr. Hyde" examines the duality of human nature with Dr. Jekyll creating a potion that separates his good and evil sides, leading to tragic consequences.

 Robert Louis Stevenson's early life